frondjs/template-zero/README.md

 # FrondJS Template Zero
-Start developing your app from scratch with this template.
+Start developing from scratch.

+This is a skeleton project for frond apps.